PratishMashankar/yet-another-ml-recipe/README.md

 # Yet Another ML Recipe

 ## Introduction
 Welcome to Yet Another ML Recipe!
-In this guide, I'll walk you through a simple yet comprehensive approach to understanding the core concepts of Machine Learning (ML).
+In this Medium guide, I'll walk you through a simple yet comprehensive approach to understanding the core concepts of Machine Learning (ML).
 Whether you're a novice developer taking your first steps into the world of ML or a seasoned professional seeking to deepen your knowledge, this guide is tailored for you.
 We'll be focusing on sentiment analysis, a fundamental task in ML, where we predict whether a given sentence expresses a positive or negative sentiment.

 ## Who Should Read This?
 This guide is designed for: